jfm-data/jfm-data.github.io/_posts/2022-03-29-GOT-explains-crypto.md

 <br>
 With the disappointing final four seasons of HBO's Game of Thrones a suppressed and distant memory, I have begun re-reading with untainted pleasure.
 The series is renowned for its world-building, character development, and politics -- but what might be underappreciated is the subtle philosophy and wisdom embedded in the rich dialogue.
 Sometimes these conversations stew in my mind for days.
 The one gnawing on my thoughts right now is the riddle that Varys posed to Tyrion in <i>A Clash of Kings</i>.

 ><blockquote style="background-color:rgba(235, 235, 235, 0.7); font-size:20px; text-align: left; padding:24px; letter-spacing: 0px;"> “In a room sit three great men, a king, a priest, and a rich man with his gold.
-Between them stands a sellsword, a little man of common birth and no great mind.
+Between them stands a sellsword -- a little man of common birth and no great mind.
 Each of the great ones bids him slay the other two.<br> <i>‘Do it,’ says the king, ‘for I am your lawful ruler.’<br> ‘Do it,’ says the priest, ‘for I command you in the names of the gods.’
 <br>‘Do it,’ says the rich man, ‘and all this gold shall be yours.’</i> <b><br>So tell me – who lives and who dies?”</b></blockquote>